 Keeping with the Condo analogy, you have a lot of control, but you don’t have complete control.
 There are many reasons that a Condo was great for you at one point in your life, but you’re at the point where you have a big family and there’s a lot going on every day.
 You may decide to buy a single family home, where you’ll have plenty of parking and extra bathrooms.

-VPS Servers are great for mid-sized businesses because you have a virtualized private server that you can setup and tweak exactly the way you want.
-A VPS Server is not a Dedicated Server, however, so you are still on a server with other users and your actions can negatively affect them.
+Managed VPS Servers are great for mid-sized businesses because you have a virtualized private server that you can set up and tweak exactly the way you want.
+A Managed VPS Server is not a Dedicated Server, however, so you are still on a server with other users and your actions can negatively affect them.
 For example, if you have a very busy website, dominating the server’s CPU time and memory could cause performance issues with other users on the same server.